-• KEY POINT.
+♦ KEY POINT.
 Surviving spouses of deceased ministers cannot exclude any portion of the benefits received from their deceased spouse's 403(b) account as a housing allowance.

-Line 6 (Form 1040).
+Line 6a (Form 1040).
 Social Security benefits

-• KEY POINT.
+♦ KEY POINT.
 Individuals who receive Social Security retirement, disability, or survivor benefits may have to pay taxes on a portion of their benefits.

-Some taxpayers have to pay federal income taxes on their Social Security benefits.
+If the only income you received during 2022 was your Social Security benefits, your benefits generally aren't taxable.
+But some taxpayers have to pay federal income taxes on their Social Security benefits (retirement, survivor, and disability).
 This usually happens only if you have other substantial income in addition to your benefits (such as wages, self-employment, interest, dividends and other taxable income that must be reported on your tax return).